flightaware/casstcl/README.md

 * **interact** *cassdb*

  Enter a primitive cqlsh-like shell.
 Provides a prompt of *tcqlsh>* when no partial command has been entered or *......>* when a partial command is present.
-Once a semicolon is seen via one input line or multiple, the command is executed.  "exit" to exit the interact proc.
+Once a semicolon is seen via one input line or multiple, the command is executed.  "help" for meta-commands.  "exit" to exit the interact proc.

 errorCode
 ---